clj-kondo/hooks-workshop-clojured-2022/part-1/README.md

      `(do ~@body))))
 ```

-It allows you to nest when-lets without the nesting:
+It allows you to use multiple binding and conditions, without nesting `when-let`
+expressions:

 ``` clojure
 (when-let* [x (odd?
 3)